junxit/us-congress-bills-111/metadata.md

 - House — Judiciary Committee

+## Recorded votes (1)

+- 2009-12-15 — [House 111-1-971](votes/house-111-1-0971.md) — On Motion to Suspend the Rules and Agree — **Passed** (409–0)

 ## Actions

 - 2009-11-05 — Introduced in House
 - 2009-11-05 — Introduced in House
 - 2009-11-05 — Referred to the House Committee on the Judiciary.
+- 2009-12-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-12-15 — Considered as unfinished business. (consideration: CR H14900-14901)
+- 2009-12-15 — Considered under suspension of the rules. (consideration: CR H14891-14892)
+- 2009-12-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+894.
+- 2009-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-15 — Mr. Conyers moved to suspend the rules and agree to the resolution.
+- 2009-12-15 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 971). (text: CR H14891)
+- 2009-12-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 971).(text: CR H14891)